disjunction/restamp/README.md

-A cli tool o add/modify license comment in source files
+A cli tool to add/modify license comment in source files

+Currentky it supports license inserted as /*...*/ comment.
+Tested with JS and PHP.

 Usage: